 Now if your kabocha is bigger than your microwave or you don’t own a microwave, you can either cut the whole kabocha with a large and heavy sharp knife, or you can wrap the kabocha in aluminum foil and bake in the oven at 400 ºF (200 ºC) for 15 minutes.

 *Disclaimer: Thanks to the commenter Lauren, we learned that a spark may come out from microwaving kabocha.
 I had never experienced this personally, but it’s good to know this could happen.
 When you microwave, step aside to keep an eye on kabocha.
-Read this article if you are interested.

 Step 3: Remove the stem